gaberamolete/toolkit-xrai/docs/guidelines/methodology/mo_stability.md

 A positive t-value means that the sample mean is larger than the hypothesized population mean.

+For this statistical test, Scipy also have a specific [method](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.ttest_ind.html) available for use.

 ## Empirical Maximum Mean Discrepancy
 Empirical Maximum Mean Discrepancy (MMD) is a statistical measure used to quantify the dissimilarity or discrepancy between two sets of data points or probability distributions.
 It is a non-parametric metric that assesses how different two datasets or distributions are from each other in a data-driven manner.
 MMD is particularly valuable in machine learning for comparing and contrasting different datasets, domains, or probability distributions.